Skip to main content

 Signature Healthcare Brockton Hospital School of Nursing is approved by the Massachusetts Board of Registration in Nursing with a status of Full Approval.

-Since 1990, BHSON has affiliated with Fisher College to conduct a cooperative two year day and four year weekend/evening nursing program.
-Course work at BHSON is calculated in clock hours.
-Upon graduation, students earn a Diploma In Nursing from BHSON.
-In addition, for eligible students, an Associate in Science degree from Fisher College is also awarded.
-This is the ONLY hospital based diploma nursing program in Massachusetts.
-To view our current Student Handbook please visit the Student Life section of our website.
+Since 1990, BHSON has affiliated with Fisher College to conduct a cooperative two-year day and four-year weekend/evening nursing program.
+Coursework at BHSON is calculated in clock hours.
+Upon graduation, students earn a Diploma in Nursing from BHSON.
+In addition, for eligible students, an Associate in Science degree in General Studies from Fisher College is also awarded.
+This is the ONLY hospital-based diploma nursing program in New England.

 COVID-19 Policy